LGBTQ rights in Queensland: Birth certificates

 Since 24 June 2024, Queensland implemented new updated legislation and regulation that went into legal effect - allowing individuals to fully legally recognize a change of sex on a birth certificate without any sexual reassignment surgery, divorce and sterilization whatsoever and to also legally allow a third choice sex marker that consists of namely male, female or non-binary.
+A non-refundable fee and cost of $130.40 must be payable upfront with the application form to change sex on an individual birth certificate within Queensland.

 Drivers licences

 Since October 2016, Queensland no longer by regulation records both height or gender on an individual's drivers licence.
 Australian Transgender Support Association Queensland president Gina Mather responded that her organisation had not been consulted and she believed that most trans* Queenslanders would in fact prefer to keep the sex identifier on their licences, since it was an easy way for them to prove their identity.

 Before the change, Queensland had been the only state to issue driver licences that contained a person's sex.
 Changing it required, in addition to completing a form and evidence of identity and/or name change, an official letter from a registered medical practitioner, psychiatrist or psychologist confirming that the person was "undergoing treatment on a gender re-assignment program" and should be considered the corresponding sex.